Carlo Vecchione: Juventus

 Vecchione started his career working his way through the Juventus youth ranks, before he made his way to the "Primavera" youth squad in 2008.
 He never managed a senior team debut with Juventus during the season, but after graduating the youth team in July 2009, he was loaned out to French side, Clermont Foot.
-After one season with the club, he has made 7 appearances, and has returned to Juventus on May 31, 2010.
+After one season with the club, he made 7 appearances, and returned to Juventus on 31 May 2010.